Vigilance conducts searches at the premises of two former AIADMK ministers in TN | Politics

 - India

-Officials of the Directorate of Vigilance and Anti Corruption (DVAC) held multi-city searches at the premises of two AIADMK former ministers in connection with two different cases.
+Officials of the Directorate of Vigilance and Anti Corruption (DVAC) held multi-city searches at the premises of two AIADMK former ministers in connection with two different cases of alleged irregularities.

+AIADMK interim chief K Palaniswami alleged the searches were held to ''divert'' attention from the ''opposition'' to the ruling DMK over the revised power tariff that came in to effect last week.

 Searches were held at 26 premises belonging to AIADMK leader S P Velumani, a party strongman from Coimbatore, over a case of replacing existing street light with LED lights in rural areas during 2015-28.